-The quantity of opex increased the least of TRG's four inputs over the 12-year period, being around the same level in 2017 as it was in 2006.
-Opex usage decreased by 9 per cent between

-2006 and 2009 before then trending up through to 2014 and then falling in the last three years.
-TRG's marginal opex change between 2006 and 2017 compares to an increase for the industry of 11 per cent.
-Opex has the second largest average share in TRG's total costs at 31 per cent.
+The quantity of opex increased the least of TRG's four inputs over the 13-year period, being 12 per cent lower in 2018 than it was in 2006.
+Opex usage decreased by 9 per cent between 2006 and 2009 before then trending up through to 2014 and then falling in the last four years, including by a large 12.5 per cent in 2018.
+TRG's opex reduction between 2006 and 2018 of 12 per cent compares to a reduction for the industry of only 2 per cent.
+Opex has the second largest average share in TRG's total costs at 26 per cent.

 The input component with the largest average share of TRG's total cost, at 44 per cent, is transformers.
-TRG's transformer input quantity increased more quickly from 2008 to 2010 before increasing more steadily through to 2015 and levelling off in 2016 and declining slightly in 2017.
-By 2017 it was 52 per cent above its 2006 level - a larger increase that the industry's 46 per cent.
-Given its large share of total costs, transformer inputs is an important driver of the total input quantity index.
+TRG's transformer input quantity increased more quickly from 2008 to 2010 before increasing more steadily through to 2015 and levelling off from 2016 onwards.
+By 2018 it was 53 per cent above its 2006 level - a larger increase than the industry's 46 per cent.
+Given its large share of total costs, transformer inputs are an important driver of the total input quantity index.